 Other Student Services & Activities

 Will there be athletics?

-Will Student Life be offering events?
+Is Student Life offering events?

-Will the Fitness Center be opened?
+Is the Fitness Center open?

-Will intramurals be offered?
+Are intramurals being offered?

 Yes.
 Intramural sports activities will be managed to comply with physical distancing guidelines and athletics best practices.
 Supplies will be available so that equipment and surfaces can be cleaned and disinfected before each use, and that hand hygiene can be practiced before and after activities.

-Will there be clubs and organizations?
+Are there clubs and organizations?

 Are health care services available through UC?